orrburgel/orrburgel/README.md

 <p style="font-size: 18px;"><b>Reach out, and let's discuss how we can make the <s>impossible</s> <ins>possible</ins>.</b></p>

-### System Requirements to Run Burgil:
-* Proficiency in English is required.
-* Mastery in development is necessary.
-* At least 16GB of RAM is required.
-* Laptops are not permitted for use.
-* Wifi usage is prohibited.
-* A good quality microphone is required.
-* Age requirement is 18+.
-(Taking Freelancing Jobs)
-* Being a person of good character is essential; individuals with negative intentions are not permitted.

 ### Operating Systems
 - ![Windows](https://img.shields.io/badge/Windows-0078D6.svg?style=for-the-badge&logo=Windows%20XP&logoColor=white)
   - Windows 10